The Sato Project has rescued over 7,000 dogs, each with their own special story. But there are some that will remain with us forever . . . .

 Murphy donated blood so Ezekiel could receive a life-saving transfusion.

-After healing from his dramatic condition, Ezekiel found an incredible home and flew to meet his new forever family.
-We are amazed to have watched him triumph over seemingly insurmountable obstacles.
-Today, he enjoys snuggling, eating eggs, begging for pizza, and his new sibling, Lilah.
+After healing from his dramatic condition, Ezekiel found an incredible home and flew to meet his new forever family, the Baldwins from Kentucky.
+We were amazed to have watched him triumph over seemingly insurmountable obstacles.
+At home, he enjoyed snuggling, eating eggs, begging for pizza, and his new sibling, Lilah.
+He was the happiest, most grateful boy, and totally spoiled - as he deserved!